GabrielNezovic/streamlit-flask-login/README.md

 Enter a Username, Password and some extra text to be saved against the user account and then click on the "Register" button.

-This will then redirect you you to the Login page where you can log in with your new user details:
+This will then redirect the user to the Login page where they can log in with their new user details:
 ![image](https://github.com/GabrielNezovic/streamlit-flask-login/assets/138544043/62087d89-db9f-4cb5-87d1-e3b8ff6dd572)

 Successful authentication will result in automatically retrieving and displaying the saved user data for that account.